tjadunn/movie-recommendation-system/README.md

 The method we've used could be made faster and more computationally feasable for huge datasets by using local sensitivity hashing or another probabilistic data structure / join algorithm

 ### Run the API
-To run the recommendations API, from rec_project root run
+To run the recommendations API, from movie-recommendation-system root run

 - ```make run_server```